Roseadiole123/capstone-project.io/README.md

 ![WhatsApp Image 2025-09-04 at 08 04 54_1636d200](https://github.com/user-attachments/assets/a1cdf106-01f8-4e82-b0b9-2cd4ee201810)

-5) How to use the app (your 2-page user manual in plain words)
+5) How to use the app

 Add or update a student: enter ID and Name at the top, click “Add/Update Student”.